julianchurchill/text-adventure/README.md

   - Frank's Tool Shed
   - Barrow for the barrow wight to live in
   - Barry Wight - the Nec-romancer
+  - The magical barrier in front of the castle
+  - The Great Hall with Oubliette in a hanging cage
+  - A brazier for the great hall 4 platforms
+  - The demon witch
 - Add slightly animated images (3-5 frames)
   - A mouse scampering around the base of the barricade
   - Juddering hour hand on the clock tower
   - An unshaved yak with hair blowing in the wind
+- Crazy ideas
+  - Babbages cabbage - a cabbage power steam computer, perhaps interact by placing runes
+  - Magical robots - perhaps trapped water imps - agents for either side, initially created by the witch to serve her, wills too strong for her to control, some changed sides.
+Self naming, Least Chance of Failure, Random Acts of Kindness, Vengeful Beyond Death, Penchant for Foolish Bravery
+  - Sub quests
+    - Create and play a kazoo at a childrens party at a nobles house (achievement Player of the Kazoo)
+    - Collect bugs - using a bug collector to make them visible and catch them.
+There are 12 to find and there are clues at the locations to indicate that there is a bug there.
+Something like "There is a flicker of movement in the corner."
+(Bug Collector)

 Marketing